 This was the home of the Bavaria rulers from the 17th century; they were dukes at first then on became electors (still unsure about what that technically means) then kings from 1806-1918.
 The palace was severely damaged during WWII but meticulously reconstructed.

-Alte Pinakotek & Neau Pinakotek
+Alte Pinakotek & Neue Pinakotek

 The main town square of Munich, this area hold the Rathaus (or New Town Hall) with the famous Glockenspiel.
 At this time of year there were sparking-lights and a beautiful Christmas tree in the square.

-Read more: Celebrating New Years Eve the German Way
+Read more: New Year’s Eve in Munich

 Very similar to The Residenz, this was the summer palace of the Bavarian kings.
 We didn’t get any tickets to visit the inside because I’ll be honest I was kind of sick of hearing a rattle of names of kings.
 The gr0uds were still gorgeous and quite eerie in the winter time – I’m sure it’s lovely in summer!

 OMGGGG!!!!
 So gorgeous!
 This is about the most over the top Baroque Church I will ever see!
 It’s super small so that just makes it overwhelming!
 Don’t miss this, it takes 5 minutes.